When you’re feeling under the weather, applications like Zocdoc help simplify the process of finding a suitable specialist.

 Display Google map locations using Bubble’s no-code development tool

-Create & display user reviews
+Create and display user reviews

 We’ll get started by adding the necessary input fields on our doctor profile page.